Overloading In C++ Mcq Exercise 4 - C++ Programming Tutorial

 Explanation:

-The correct answer is option (a).
-In C++, constructors can be overloaded by defining two or multiple constructors with different types of parameter lists.
+Option (a) is the accurate choice.
+In C++, constructors can be overloaded by creating two or more constructors with varying parameter lists.

 #include<iostream>